Who is DBigXray, the man who has been altering history using Wikipedia, including the recent article on Delhi Riots: An investigation - Opindia News

 To verify these claims independently, OpIndia tried to follow a trail of breadcrumbs left behind by DBigXray himself.
 We started by searching for the exact details mentioned in the Reddit post.

 If one looks at some of DBigXray’s oldest edits, one finds that he had created the page for Carmel School (Giridh).
 Now, Carmel School is a convent private school located in the Giridih district of Jharkhand.
-For someone to create a page for that school and write a detailed description of a not-so-famous school from Girish District, one can presume that he must have some connection with it.
+For someone to create a page for that school and write a detailed description of a not-so-famous school from Giridh District, one can presume that he must have some connection with it.

 Armed with this theory, we searched for the Facebook page of this specific school (Carmel School, Giridh) and began to search for any post that spoke about the Wikipedia page being created.
 Interestingly, we stumbled upon a Facebook post that was published in the Carmel School group.